Analytical classification of Majorana zero-mode spatial profiles in extended Kitaev chains: probability maxima can shift inward: Physics from Majorana bases

 \subsubsection{\texorpdfstring{$\mu\neq0$, $\lambda_1=0$, $\lambda_2=0$}{}}

-This parameter space is a trivial case of the conventional quantum Ising model where only a chemical potential is present.
-This will keep all lattice sites disconnected from each other because pairing terms are zero.
-The recursion relation for the case will be $\mu A_j=0$, which asks for all $A_j$ to be zero if zero energy is present; that is why there is no zero energy in the open boundary.
-This case lies at the (0, 0) point in the region $G_2$ in the left Fig.~\ref{phase}
+This parameter set corresponds to a trivial limit of the conventional Kitaev model in which only the chemical potential ($\mu$) is present.
+All lattice sites are effectively decoupled as the hopping and pairing terms vanish.
+The recursion relation reduces to $\mu A_j = 0$ (Eq.~\ref{recursion}), which requires all $A_j$ to vanish for a zero-energy solution.
+Hence, no MZM exists in this case.
+This point lies at $(0, 0)$ in the region $G_2$ of Fig.~\ref{phase} (A).